 This course focuses on contractual techniques used to write international contracts and dispute settlement processes that international practitioners face.

-After a general introduction to the sources of international trade law and general questions around the law applicable to contracts and conflicts of jurisdiction, themes such as the different phases of negotiation of an international contract and the usual legal documents are discussed; contractual clauses and general contract conditions; questions relating to payment and guarantee of services; settlement of disputes and effects of judgments in an international context.
+It consists in a general introduction on the sources of international trade law and a presentation of general issues related to the applicable law to a contract and conflicts of jurisdiction.
+Other topics will be covered, such as the successive negotiation phases of an international contract and usual legal acts, contractual clauses and general conditions of a contract, payment and guaranty issues, and dispute settlement in the international context.

-The course tries to give students as practical a vision as possible based on theoretical tools.
+The course will try to provide students a practical vision on the basis of theoretical tools.

-François Ameli is a Lecturer at the Law School of the Sorbonne and teaches in many other institutions, such as Sciences Po Paris.
-For the past four years, he has been director of the Law Licensing Department.
-At the same time, he led his career as a lawyer at the Paris Bar.
-He is the founding partner of the Paris office of the New York cabinet CKR Law, established in more than 40 cities across 5 continents.
-His area of expertise is private international law, international trade law and international litigation and arbitration.
-He is also the author of academic books and numerous articles.
+François Ameli is university lecturer at Sorbonne School of Law and teaches in many other institutions such as Sciences Po Paris.
+He has been Director of the Department of Bachelor of Law’s degrees.
+At the same time, he is also pursuing his career as a lawyer at the Paris bar.
+He is one of the founding partners of the Parisian office of the CKR Law, a new-yorker lawyer’s office established in more than 40 cities across 5 continents.
+His primary fields are private international law, international trade law, and international litigation and arbitration practices.
+He is also the author of many academic books and articles.